-Menu Item Description Show Thumbnail Icons When activated, each clip displays a thumbnail icon displaying either the first frame (for video or image files) or a format icon for audio or text clips.
+Menu Item Description Show Audio Waveforms When activated, clips that contain audio have the audio waveform shown along the center of the clip.
+Checked/On by default.
+Show Thumbnail Icons When activated, each clip displays a thumbnail icon displaying either the first frame (for video or image files) or a format icon for audio or text clips.
 Checked/On by default.
 Show Tab Bar Displays the tab bar on the timeline, pushing the timeline and all tracks down in the window, to accommodate it.
 When you create nested clips, each clip nest is identified by a tab.
 Show Caption Track Displays the caption track on the timeline-the caption track is the highest track on the timeline.

-Table 41.
+Table 42.
 View Menu Items